 July 2010 Reflections on progress toward building a new economy movement, a positive policy agenda, and a strategy for advancing economic transformation.

 May 2010 Reflections on how government saving Wall Street with a bailout while leaving Main Street to flounder creates a situation that can tilt either to authoritarianism or toward citizen action to create a world that works for all.

-July 2009 Reflections on the openning for public dialogue created by growing public outrate at Wall Street in the midst of Wall Street efforts to convince the public that markets will fix Wall Street if government will just stop interfering.
+July 2009 Reflections on the opening for public dialogue created by growing public outrage at Wall Street in the midst of Wall Street efforts to convince the public that markets will fix Wall Street if government will just stop interfering.

 February 2009 Reflections on the need for and early efforts to advance awareness that the challenge is not to fix the dysfunctional Wall Street economy, it is to replace it.
 And a brief overview of our early effort to advance that discussion.